To get the best hires, you need to ask your clients the right questions when taking on a job.

-Here are 5 great deal-breaking questions we often forget to ask that could easily seal the deal, and even land you retained business with your client.
+Here are 5 deal-breaking questions we often forget to ask that could easily seal the deal, and even land you retained business with your client.

 1. ‘Why has this position come about in the first place?’